p9malino26/zen-cms/docs/work.md

 Chromium instance runs inside the Docker Container.
 Debugging your app is only one node process that needs to be debugged, and only the web page inside Chromium is the other side of a process boundary (which it is anyway).

-> NOTE:: While the Worker creates and manages a Docker Container which can run Chromium, this is **not** the same as the class in
-> `zx.server.puppeteer.ChromiumDocker` - that class also manages a pool of Chromium instances in Docker, but is deprecated because it has nothing to
-> do with the Work/Worker/Worker Pool mechanisms decribed here

 # Examples

 There is a command line demo obtained by running `./zx demo worker-pools`; it supports a number of options: